 About Good-Lite, Inc. and School Health

-The Good-Lite Company has manufactured and sold evidence-based eye charts, illuminated cabinets, and other vision screening and testing tools nationally and internationally for 83 years.
-Good-Lite's commitment to quality is only surpassed by its commitment to customer service.
-School Health Corporation is a family-owned company that has served the school nurse and early education community for more than 60 years.
-School Health prides itself on being a respected name in health supplies for schools and athletic associations, and most recently in special education through the acquisition of EnableMart, the #1 source for assistive technology.
+SCHOOL The Good-Lite Company has HEALTH manufactured and sold evidence-based eye charts, illuminated cabinets, and associations, and most recently in special education through the acquisition of EnableMart, the #1 source for assistive technology.